Active Substance: 5-aminolevulinic acid hydrochloride

 Pharmacotherapeutic Group: Antineoplastic agents

-Treatment of actinic keratosis of mild to moderate intensity on the face and scalp (Olsen grade 1 to 2).
+Treatment of actinic keratosis of mild to moderate severity on the face and scalp and of field cancerization.

 How is Ameluz used?